ilma4/TestOracleGenerationKexTasks/README.md

 ### 1. Using `equals` if objects are instances of standard libraries classes

-No need to do complex work to check two `String` or `Integer` objects.
+No need to do complex work to compare two `String` or `Integer` objects.

-I will call such classes and their instances 'trusted'.
+I will call classes wich instances can be compared using `equals` 'trusted'.
 Other are 'non-trusted'.

 #### Pros: